Virgysimba/Virgysimba/README.md

-Hello, World! 👋
+Hi I'm Virginia Onchiri 👋
 <!-- Main content-->

-<p>😄 My name is Virginia Onchiri, a data scientist/analyst based in Nairobi, Kenya.</p>
+<p>😄 My name is Virginia Onchiri.</p>
 <p>🌱 I have experience in Python and R programming languages.</p>
-<p>:blue_heart: I am keen on Learning.
+<p>:blue_heart: I am keen on learning.
 Currently learning Machine Learning and PCA.</p>
 <p>📚 I am an avid reader of both fiction and non fiction literature.</p>
 <p>⚡ Fun fact: I am yet to be defeated in Sudoku! 😄</p>

 <!--
 **Virgysimba/Virgysimba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.